Fahad-Moinuddin/Fahad-Moinuddin/README.md

 😄 Pronouns: he/him

-⚡ Fun fact: I once programmed a robot that ranked 36th in BC as a beginner team in an international competition!
+⚡ Fun fact: I once programmed a robot that ranked 36th in BC as a beginner team in the FIRST Robotics international competition!

 <!---
 Fahad-Moinuddin/Fahad-Moinuddin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.